chrisdone/website/hakyll/posts/rust.markdown

 I won't be using Rust for any of my own personal projects.
 But it's used at my job, so I'm sort of forced to have an opinion about it.

+^[1]: Having done my fair share of C code, there's nothing new here
+      for me.